colabottles/toddl/posts/an-event-apart-boston-2019.md

 Personally, this year was a year I was going to try and be a lot more social.
 I still have a ways to go, all-in-all I was able to shed my insecurities and I was able to mingle, ask a lot of questions, and get over my anxiety over approaching people and talking to them.
 I got to see a lot of folks I met in 2018 and say hello.

-I met some nice people, talked with a few, had breakfast and lunch with speakers and attendees alike that were and are very nice and pleasant folks who, like myself, come to learn from the best and I hope to see them next year as well.
+I met some nice people, talked with a few, had breakfast and lunch with speakers and attendees alike that were and are very nice and pleasant folks who like myself, come to learn from the best and I hope to see them next year as well.